The Best Caregiver Call Buttons: When You Need Immediate Help

 senior woman using one of the best caregiver call buttons to get the help she needs

 Caregivers and families of beloved seniors and elders have to have a way of knowing when they require assistance.
-It can be hard to be there without knowing if they need help, slip, or fall.
+Being there without knowing if they need help, slip, or fall can be hard.
 Younger family members usually have full-time jobs and maybe even kids of their own, stretching their responsibilities.

 • People falling: This can happen anywhere from breezeways to bathrooms, resulting in brain injuries, spinal cord issues, concussions, and broken bones.
 Half of those 80 and up fall annually, and 9,500 annual falls result in fatalities.